keuin/KBackup-Fabric/README.md

 done
 ```

-## 2.3 Automatic Regular Backup
+## 2.4 Automatic Regular Backup

-Currently KBackup does not support automatic backup by itself.
-However, If application level scheduled tasks are available to you, such as *crontab* in Linux and *Task Scheduler* in Windows, you can use that to trigger backup tasks regularly.
+Currently, KBackup does not support automatic backup by itself.
+However, If application level scheduled tasks are
+available to you, such as *crontab* in Linux and *Task Scheduler* in Windows, you can use that to trigger backup tasks
+regularly.

-### 2.3.1 On Linux
+### 2.4.1 On Linux

-In order to run Minecraft command on your server as a Shell command, you need RCON client like [mcrcon](https://github.com/Tiiffi/mcrcon).
-You can get the binary executable from its homepage and put it into anywhere like `/usr/bin`.
+In order to run Minecraft command on your server as a Shell command, you need RCON client
+like [mcrcon](https://github.com/Tiiffi/mcrcon).
+You can get the binary executable from its homepage and put it into
+anywhere like `/usr/bin`.

 Let's assume you are under Linux, run `crontab -e` and append this line to the configuration: